Ani DiFranco Relives Her Indie Rock Rise: 'I Wanted A Different Kind Of Power'

 Though she goes through many personal and professional trials in the book, DiFranco says her sheer determination always outweighed her self-doubt.
 "Youth is a powerful drug, you know?
 I was on a mission.
 So, yeah, I wasn't gonna let anything stop me."

-DiFranco talks to NPR's Rachel Martin about finding intimacy as she's gotten older, pretending to be alone in order to write and more.
+DiFranco talks to NPR's Rachel Martin about finding intimacy as she has gotten older, pretending to be alone in order to write and more.
 Hear their conversation at the audio link.